Hermeian haloes: extreme objects with two interactions in the past

 \subsection{Definitions of halo classes}

 There is a degree of uncertainty around the terminology in the area of haloes passing through another halo: backsplash haloes are often called ``flyby''.
-Moreover, the definitions of these haloes vary in the literature \citep{Gill:Knebe:Gibson:2005, Teyssier:Johnston:Kuhlen:2012, Haggar:Gray:Pearce:2020, Mansfield:Kravtsov:2020, Diemer_2021}.
+Moreover, the definitions of these haloes vary in the literature \cite{Gill:Knebe:Gibson:2005, Teyssier:Johnston:Kuhlen:2012, Diemer_2021, Haggar:Gray:Pearce:2020, Mansfield:Kravtsov:2020}.

-In this paper, to be called backsplash, a halo must satisfy the following conditions: \begin{flushleft} \begin{enumerate} \item its main progenitor was within the virial radius of another more massive halo (the target) only once, \item a backsplash halo and the descendant of the target are different haloes at $z = 0$, \item a backsplash halo is a field halo at $z = 0$ \end{enumerate} \end{flushleft}
+In this paper, to be called backsplash, a halo must satisfy the following conditions: \begin{flushleft} \begin{enumerate} \item a backsplash halo is a field halo at $z = 0$, \item its main progenitor was within the virial radius of another more massive halo, the target, (i.e. it had $\texttt{pid}~\neq-1$, $\texttt{desc\_pid} = -1$ and $N_p\geq 24$) only once during the time when the halo finder is able to track its evolution (this time is different for each halo), \item a backsplash halo and the descendant of the target are different haloes at $z = 0$.